 If you were injured by another driver in a construction zone, your lawsuit may be able to proceed as normal.
 The driver may try to avoid liability by claiming they were affected by one of the issues above, in which case the construction firm may be partly responsible for your case after all.
 Otherwise, you may still be able to recover compensation for your medical bills, lost wages, and pain and suffering.
 Florida’s no-fault car accident laws might require you to file through insurance first, but you should always talk to an attorney about your case before doing so.
 Accepting settlement money from an insurance company or the other driver might hurt your ability to sue, so talk to an attorney before accepting any payments.

 If you or a loved one was working on a construction site and were injured by a driver, you could be entitled to compensation.
 Especially at highway speeds, these kinds of accidents can cause very severe injuries or even death.
 In either case, since the injury occurred on the job, you might be required to use Florida’s workers’ compensation instead of suing the employer.
 However, you may still be able to file a lawsuit against the at-fault driver, which could entitle you to substantial compensation.

 Miami Construction Zone Car Accident Lawyer Offering Free Consultations

 If you or a loved one was injured in a car crash in a construction zone, Miami construction zone car accident lawyer Prosper Shaked may be able to help.
 Prosper Shaked can fight for you and your family, working to get you compensation for your medical expenses, lost wages, and pain and suffering.
 If the construction was a contributing factor in your accident, you may be able to take the construction firm and contractors to court along with any at-fault drivers who caused your injuries.
-For a free consultation on your case and for help understanding what your claim might be worth, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+For a free consultation on your case and for help understanding what your claim might be worth, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.